jhades/jhades/README.md

 ```

-Check http://jhades.org for more details!
+Check http://jhades.org for more details.